-Creamy Rich Macadamia Cream Cheese – as a bagel topping or a cheese plate spread, this soft set, mildly flavored spreadable cheese is the perfect base recipe!
+creamy rich Vegan Cream Cheese recipe is also soy free! as a bagel topping or a cheese plate spread, this soft set, mildly flavored spreadable cheese is the perfect dairy free base recipe!

 I love a good cheese board assembly.